v14d4n/neuroplay-alt-sdk/README.md

 ## Important Notes

 The SDK collects data from all available channels at a fixed sampling rate of 125 Hz.
 Selective channel reading is not supported.
 If you want to improve this functionality, you can modify [AbstractNeuroPlayDevice](src/neuroplay_alt_sdk/native/devices/abstract_neuroplay_device.py) class in the library source code.
-Contributions are welcome :)

 ## Building from source (with Poetry)
 To build the package from source: